numbas/Numbas/README.md

 > WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 > See the License for the specific language governing permissions and
 > limitations under the License.

+You can see a plain-English explanation of the license and what it allows at [tl;drLegal](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))

 Copyright in the content produced using Numbas resides with the author.